 So do younger and middle age patients getting knee replacements at least have better outcomes after knee replacement?
 Not really.
 In fact, the younger a patient is when undergoing knee replacement, the more likely the new knee will fail!
 This is because the younger the patient, the more active he or she naturally is, so a lot more will be expected of their new knee.
 An older patient who is active may take a leisurely stroll around the block after dinner each night, while a younger middle-aged patient who is active may run, hike, or even play some hoops with friends after work a few nights a week after a knee replacement.

 What about pain?
 Does a younger body at least get the benefits of more pain relief after knee replacement.
-Unfortunately, the research doesn’t seem to support this either as pain has actually been shown to be worse for younger patients with knee replacements than it is in the older patients.
+Unfortunately, the research doesn’t seem to support this either as pain has actually been shown to be worse for younger patients with knee replacements than it is in the older patients, and the same can be said of middle-aged patients with meniscus tears.
 Even though more-severe arthritis is typical for the older patients, again, the higher activity levels in the younger patients may be contributing to more pain in this group.

 Perhaps the most disturbing issue is the longevity of the artificial knee.
 While the older population can often get 15 years from their prosthetic before a revision, younger patients, who often go into the surgery expecting the same 15 years, are actually having to undergo revisions much sooner.
 One study found that 15% of younger patients who undergo knee replacement will have early failure of the knee and will have to undergo a revision within five years!